Hybrid Model for Teaching and Learning

 For the 2020-2021 academic year, Carnegie Mellon is providing a hybrid model of teaching and learning that maximizes flexibility, accessibility and, most importantly, quality, creativity and innovation.

 At the course level, this means we will be offering both in-person and remote instruction for as many of our courses as possible.

-Academic Calendar and Course Schedule
+Academic Calendar and Hybrid Classrooms

-Courses that are being offered and taught in-person and remote modes will have a backup plan for remote-only instruction.
+Courses that are being offered and taught in the in-person plus in remote mode will afford instruction to those who are remote and will have a backup plan for remote-only instruction if that is needed.

-Course Development Support and learning spaces Infrastructure Investment
+Course Development Support and Learning Spaces Infrastructure Investment

 The Eberly Center has learned from the fall semester and has prepared the spring semester to be even better with a range of resources and support, including access to a new menu of tested tools, techniques and syllabi resources.
 These resources include updates for syllabus statements and preparations for hybrid and remote teaching.